entropyxyz/crypto-primes/README.md

 - Miller-Rabin test;
 - Strong and extra strong Lucas tests, and Lucas-V test.

-See the documentation for the specific tests for more information and references.

 The library is no-std compatible and contains no unsafe code.